sergiy79/codecombat/Summer-Project-Ideas-List.md

 ### <a name="audio"/> Add Responsive Sound / Music

 We have some great music and sound effects, but they don't do enough to add to the immersion, since the sound and music that plays is often not adapting to what's going on in the game.
 Doing some smart music switches and possibly audio processing in the browser could go a long way toward adding to the fun.
-There's some really audio APIs that would be great to put through their paces.
+There's some really good audio APIs that would be great to put through their paces.

 *Expected results:* CodeCombat's music and sound would adapt to the game environment for an immersive game experience.